dspages/MobileSurround/docs/readme.md

 - Create frontend.
 - Polish frontend.
 - Allow user to choose speaker.
-- 4 digit key to decide master / slave relationship
+- 4 digit key to allow phones to use database.

 ## Phase 6: (One day)